Deantoni Parks: Filmography

-While touring the globe between 1998-2009, Deantoni collected hours and hours of video footage.
+While touring the globe between 1998 and 2009, Deantoni collected hours of video footage.
 In 2009, he compiled this footage and edited it with photographs from these travels to create a series of ten videos.
 These ten videos encompass the whole of the DaDa YaYa video series.
-These short films, all of which are three to ten minutes in length will be produced as Sound Art/Installation/Performance Art pieces.
+These short films, all of which are three to ten minutes in length, will be produced as Sound Art/Installation/Performance Art pieces.
 The entire series consists of ten installations (one for each film) and a retrospective, where all of the films will be screened in their entirety.
 The event series will be produced and marketed by his audio/visual communications agency.